 New for this trip was a Mountain House Sweet and Sour Pork meal; a Sawyer Squeeze water filtration system, that promised to have a much better flow than the most frustrating Sawyer Mini water filter; another Trangia stove that my father-in-law found in a flea market; and I decided to experiment with not using compression sacks for my quilts.
 Instead I just pushed them into a plastic ‘Contractor bag’ in my backpack.
 The quilts expanded to fill the available space which made my pack look very full, but it was also easy to squish them down to add more gear.

 Getting to the Devil’s Backbone Wilderness involves a bit of cross-country driving.
 It’s over 100 miles and two hours drive from Springfield.
 If you have an Android phone, Google will take you to the Collins Ridge trailhead.
 Once again I got a kick out of asking my phone to “take me to the Devil’s Backbone Wilderness, Missouri.” and it guided me to the trailhead — though, please note, more accurately Google will take you straight past the trailhead by several hundred yards, rather than exactly to it.

-On arriving at the trailhead there were two other vehicles there, and their owners arrived back while I was getting ready to go.
+On arriving at the trailhead there were two other vehicles there, and their owners returned while I was getting ready to start my hike.
 They complained about the poor quality of the trails, and asked if I knew anything about it.
 I told them that the trail went north from the parking lot, but they’d headed south.
 Did they pick up a map?
 “Yes…”

 So my trip started with my feeling a little bit superior.
 How could anyone head off in the opposite direction when they had a map?
-The alarm bells should have been ringing in my head.
+The alarm bells should have been ringing.
 Pride inevitably comes before a major pratfall.

 The Devil’s Backbone